home-assistant/home-assistant.io/source/_components/google_assistant.markdown

   required: false
   type: string
 expose_by_default:
   description: "Expose devices in all supported domains by default.
-If set to false, you need to either expose domains or add the expose configuration option to each entity in `entity_config` and set it to true."
+If `exposed_domains` domains is set, only these domains are exposed by default.
+If `expose_by_default` is set to false, devices have to be manually exposed in `entity_config`."
   required: false
   default: true
   type: boolean
 exposed_domains:
-  description: List of entity domains to expose to Google Assistant.
+  description: List of entity domains to expose to Google Assistant if `expose_by_default` is set to true.
+This has no effect if `expose_by_default` is set to false.
   required: false
   type: list
 entity_config: